 7. Don’t switch around with words or tenses.
 If you start one way, stick with it.
 It makes your writing easier to follow.
 If you call a “car” an “automobile” in the beginning, use that term all the way through.
 Don’t switch between the two.

-8. Charts, graphs, and pictures can explain things better sometimes.
+8. Charts, graphs, and pictures can explain ideas better sometimes.
 They can help show what words alone might not.
 If you’re talking about sales growth, a simple line graph can show the upward trend clearly.

 A 2018 study by the Content Marketing Institute found that articles with relevant images receive 94% more views.
 Diagrams, charts, or images can sometimes communicate an idea more effectively.